Nada Nadim Prouty: Biography

 Prouty grew up in Lebanon.
 When she was 19 she fled the Lebanese Civil War and her father's plans to put her in an arranged marriage.
 She came to the United States on a student visa (the American University in Lebanon had suspended classes) and attended the Detroit College of Business.
 She entered into a fraudulent marriage to a US citizen to be able to afford her tuition and to stay in the US and not go back to Lebanon.
 Her sister also came to the US.
 Prouty got an accounting degree and joined the FBI on the advice of a professor.

 In the FBI Prouty was a special agent on an international terrorism squad.
 She worked on the USS Cole bombing case, the Khobar Towers bombing case, the Laurence Foley case, and other terrorism cases.
 In about 2003 she joined the CIA.
 She thought the CIA would allow her cultural background and linguistic abilities to be used more effectively in her work.
 She felt that in the FBI, linguists were treated as "second class citizens".

 Prouty worked for the CIA in Baghdad, trying to prevent terrorist attacks in the wake of the 2003 invasion of Iraq.
 She had believed Colin Powell's presentation about Iraq's weapons of mass destruction (WMD), and that Iraq had connections to al-Qaeda.
 She later described herself as having felt "fooled" by the authorities when it was discovered there were no WMDs.
 Despite this, she felt obligated to stay in her job and help save lives.

 On May 13, 2008, the U.S. District Court, Eastern District of Michigan, Southern Division entered an order revoking Prouty's naturalization as a result of her conviction for Naturalization Fraud in violation of Title 18, United States Code, Section 1425(a).
 On the same day, the U.S. District Court entered an Order of Removal (deportation) and a concurrent grant of the withholding of removal to Lebanon, both pursuant to United States Code, Section 1228(c).

 In mid-November 2011, Prouty again became a legal resident alien of the US after some of the top officials in the government intervened and signed off on the change of status.
-She stated that she has now applied for full citizenship.
+She applied for full citizenship and claims to have received it.She later moved to UAE.